hdShang/arxiv-daily/docs/cs-RO/2025-10-05/papers/251004278v1-integrated-planning-and-control-on-manifolds-factor-graph-representa.md

 ---
 layout: default
-title: Integrated Planning and Control on Manifolds: Factor Graph Representation and Toolkit
+title: "Integrated Planning and Control on Manifolds: Factor Graph Representation and Toolkit"
 ---

 # Integrated Planning and Control on Manifolds: Factor Graph Representation and Toolkit